 - Take the evaluation so we know how we’re doing!

-We ask that you park in the upper parking lot located off of 400 University Drive, at the top of Campus Drive.
+When attending New Student Orientation, we ask that you park in the upper parking lot located off of 400 University Drive, at the top of Campus Drive.
 From the parking lot, signage will direct you to the main entrance.
-Campus is open until 9pm; however, many of the offices close between1:00pm and 4:00pm.
+Overflow parking can be found in the lower parking lot, also located off 400 University Drive.
+A parking permit is not required.

 From the North on US 45